 TOPIC 1: Venous Thromboembolism (VTE): Diagnosis and Treatment.

-Upon completion of this session, using the ACCP and ATS Guidelines and the Cochrane Abstract Database, the participant should be able to: COMP, GL, EBM
+Upon completion of this session, using the ACCP and ATS Guidelines and the Cochrane Abstract Database, the participant should be able to: EBM, GL, COMP

 - Determine the diagnostic testing for evaluating a patient for possible VTE.